How to Prepare Before, During, and After Selling to Private Equity or Corporate Buyers

 • Lead you through the process of compiling and submitting the necessary information.

-In preparation for after the sale, familiarize yourself with reporting.
+In preparation for the sale, familiarize yourself with reporting.

 Doctors who were once autonomous may need to submit to a new partner after the deal closes.
 This often includes new ways of reporting and documentation requirements.
 Doctors and buyers should review non-financial agreements before selling a medical practice, to avoid negative surprises.